Antonio-Luque/disASM/README.md

 ### Features:
 - Can be loaded at any RAM address (below the System Variables).
-- Use an internal stack.
+- Uses an internal stack.
 - Recognizes undocumented opcodes related to IXH, IXL, IYH and IYL registers.
 - Need less than 2 Kbytes of RAM.